rrlazar/LazarEtAl_NPJ_2025/README.md

 - eve_PVT_stat		= Dataset containing the Vigilance performance data (value) assessed with the Psychomotor Vigilance Task (PVT) during the later 			evening light - used for a-priori hypothesis testing.
 - Mel_summary		= Dataset containing the primary outcome "Evening salivary melatonin AUC" (auc_mel_eve)  - used for a-priori hypothesis 				testing; and morning melatonin AUC (auc_mel_mor) - used for an exploratory analysis (see Supplementary information).
 - merged_mel_timing_HS	= Dataset containing the melatonin onsets (HS_time).

+- vert_spectra		= Dataset containing the spectral irradiance distribution of the 3 AEE light exposure interventions during task-free periods 				(curtains closed).
+The vertical light measurements were taken with a spectroradiometer placed at the eye level of the seated 				participants (115 cm from the floor, 85 cm from the overhead light source, 80 cm from the white curtain, Spectraval 1501, JETI 				Technische Instrumente GmbH, Jena, Germany, last calibration: 07.03.2023).